All of my art is born out of a love affair with a place.

 How did your visit unfold? #

-I came to Mallorca to make a short film about my art.
-I had made contact with a local photographer whose work I really love, Laura Caldés, and I felt extremely excited to be able to work with her.
-We worked for two weeks in early March 2020, and I had planned to return to Belgium after those two weeks.
-But exactly around my scheduled return, a lockdown was suddenly imposed on the whole island.
-I decided to wait it out for a few days, and then my flight got cancelled.
+I came to Mallorca to make a video about my art.
+I had made contact with a local photographer whose work I really love, and I felt extremely excited to be able to work with her.
+We worked for two weeks, and I had planned to return to Belgium after those two weeks.
+But exactly around that time, a lockdown was suddenly imposed on the whole island.
+I decided to wait it out for a few days, but then my flight got cancelled.

 Above: Sara working on ‘Nube’ on the beach at Caló de Ses Lleonardes, near Palma.
 Top right: filmmaker Laura Caldés.